 Hi!
 My name’s Ash Brom, a bestselling author in several dimensions but not yet in this one.

 I’m a writer, editor, proofreader, reviewer, publisher, website designer, and English as an Additional Language teacher.
-In the past I’ve been a bartender, kitchenhand, telemarketer, sheet metal warehouse worker, event organiser, receptionist, curriculum designer, accountant, actor, stand-up comedian, assistant manager, sponsorship organiser, kindergarten teacher, DJ, photographer, tree planter, kittysitter, parcel sorter (aka box juggler), pick packer, door to door salesman, kid’s camp manager, voting booth assistant, ghostwriter, ghost editor, and, once in Wuhan, China, I was paid to be a German for an afternoon.
+In the past I’ve been many different things, including bartender, kitchenhand, sheet metal warehouse worker, event organiser, receptionist, accountant, actor, stand-up comedian, kindergarten teacher, DJ, photographer, tree planter, kittysitter, pick packer, short filmmaker, kid’s camp manager, voting booth assistant, ghostwriter, ghost editor, and, once in Wuhan, China, I was paid to look German for an afternoon.

 I’ve had stories, poems, reviews, interviews and feature articles printed in Australia, China and Timor-Leste.